 Note: This snack also comes with strawberry cream filling.

-If you want to try Taiyaki, you have three good options.
+If you want to try taiyaki, you have 3 good options:

-- First, plan a trip to Japan and have a taste of all the great street food they have there.
+- Plan a trip to Japan and have a taste of all the great street food they have there.

-- Second, if you aren’t going to Japan anytime soon, search Google for the nearest Taiyaki shop in your city and go there to have hot taiyaki or a yummy taiyaki ice cream.
+- If you aren’t going to Japan anytime soon, search Google for the nearest taiyaki shop in your city and go there to have hot taiyaki or yummy taiyaki ice cream.

-- Third, if none of these is an option, hit up Amazon, order a fish-shaped pan and give the recipes in this article a try!
+- If neither of the above are options, hit up Amazon, order a fish-shaped pan, and give the recipes in this article a try!